Sign Up for Ross Email

 TOEFL/PTE/IELTS exam scores taken within two years of the application deadline are valid.

 There is no minimum score requirement for either exam.
-See the Full-time MBA class profile to find the average and 80th percentile GMAT range for recent Ross students.
-Because our acceptance of the GRE is relatively new, we do not yet publish an average GRE score.
+See the full-time MBA class profile to find the average and ranges for the current MBA class.

-The GMAT or GRE is a required component of our application.
-Your performance on either exam will be used as part of our assessment of your academic ability, and you are at no advantage or disadvantage by taking one exam instead of the other.
+A standardized test score is a required component of our application.
+You can submit the GMAT, GRE, MCAT, LSAT, PCAT, or DAT.
+Your performance on any of these exams will be used as part of our assessment of your academic ability, and you are at no advantage or disadvantage by taking one exam instead of the other.

 Contact the Residency office at 734-764-1400.
 Residency information also is available online at www.umich.edu/~regoff/resreg.html.

 No, this does not automatically mean that you have not been accepted.
 When possible, the Admissions Committee will try to call or email admitted applicants to inform them of the decision, but we cannot guarantee that all applicants will be contacted.
 You will be able to view your decision online beginning at 12:00 PM EST on the notification date that corresponds with the round in which you applied.

 Unfortunately, requests for admissions decisions before our decision notification dates will not be granted.

 Unfortunately, there is no appeals process for denied applicants.
 Denied applicants are encouraged to re-apply for a subsequent admissions cycle.

 Deferral requests are considered on a case-by-case basis and are rarely granted.
 Requests to defer admission should be submitted in writing to RossAdmissions@umich.edu.
 A detailed explanation of the request and appropriate documentation are required.